-If you are a fan of tweaking your system and disabling services, you might find that over time your Windows Services list becomes huge and unwieldy with a large number of services in the list that will never be enabled.
+If you are a fan of tweaking your system and disabling services, you might find that over time your Windows Services list becomes large and unwieldy.
+It’s easy enough to delete a Windows service using the Command Prompt.

 sc delete ServiceName

-Note: You should think long and hard before deleting a service, because it’s very difficult to get them back once they are gone.
+Deleting a service in Windows is pretty easy, but we’d again like to caution you to think long and hard before deleting a service, because it’s very difficult to get them back once they’re gone.